jundalisay/superb/content/en/research/einstein/ether/part-1.md

 Light became a vibratory process in an elastic, inert medium filling up universal space, capable of polarisation that this medium.
 It follows that the ether must be a solid body because transverse waves are not possible in a fluid, but only in a solid.

-This led to the theory of the "quasi-rigid " luminiferous ether.
+This led to the theory of the "quasi-rigid" luminiferous ether.
 Relatively to one another, it only carried the small movements of deformation which correspond to light-waves.

 <!-- This theory — also called the theory of the stationary luminiferous ether — moreover found a strong support in an experiment which is also of fundamental importance in the special theory of relativity, the
  -->